 A book of Scripture belonged in the Canon from the moment God inspired its writing.
 Putting together the New Testament Canon included the process of the recognition and collection that began in the first centuries of the Christian church.

-Historical evidence supports the theory that the Hebrew Canon was established well before the late first century AD, though more likely as early as the fourth century BC, because the Jews were convinced that the voice of God had ceased to speak directly through prophetic voices.
-Therefore, no word from God meant no new Word of God.
+The only church that has a different Canon from Judaism of the Old Testament and the first-century Church is the RCC, even though the historical evidence supports that the Hebrew Canon was established well before the late first century AD, although more likely as early as the fourth century BC because the Jews were convinced that the voice of God had ceased to speak directly through prophetic voices, and therefore, no word from God meant no new Word of God.
 Jesus often referred to the Old Testament, and there is no evidence that He found fault with the canonicity of any Old Testament book.

 In actuality, no early church council decided on the Canon because it was God alone who determined which books belonged in the Bible.
 The long human process of collecting the books of the Bible was flawed because sinful fallen men are full of ignorance and stubbornness, which are parts of the sin nature, so the Holy Spirit brought the early church to the recognition of the books He had inspired.

-It was because of the rise of heretical movements that selected their Scriptures, the church needed to know which books should be revered, read in church services, and applied to life as their source of authority.
-By the end of the fourth century, in 397 A.D., the orthodox Canon was definitively settled, accepted, and established at the Council of Carthage, and it was upheld at the Council of Trent in 1545.
-It should be noted sgain that the church didn’t develop the ‘Canon,’ God did by inspiring its writing and supervising each book’s preservation.
+It was because of the rise of heretical movements that selected their Scriptures that the church needed to know which books should be revered, read in church services, and applied to life as their source of authority.
+By the end of the fourth century, in AD 397, the orthodox Canon was definitively settled, accepted, and established at the Council of Carthage, and it was upheld at the Council of Trent in 1545.
+God chose the 'Canon' by inspiring its writing and supervising each book’s preservation.
 The church recognized the ‘Canon’ by experience and mutual agreement.

 1. Was the book written by a prophet of God?
 If a spokesman of God wrote it, then it was the Word of God.